Victoriapm/dbt-basics-workshop/README.md

 - dbt run
 - dbt test

+Inside the repo we have two projects:
+- init-project: this will be the base to start and conduct the workshop
+- complete-projetc: this will be the end project as it will look like once the workshop has been finished

-Inside the project we have the following files:
+A project includes the following files:
 - dbt_project.yml: file used to configure the dbt project, make sure the profile here matches the one setup during local installation in ~/.dbt/profiles.yml
 - csv files in the data folder: these will be our sources, files described above
 - Files inside folder models: The sql files contain the scripts to run our models, this will cover staging, core and a datamarts models.
 At the end, these models will follow this structure: